How can I purchase specialized telephone equipment?

 What is the Wisconsin Relay?

-Wisconsin Relay is a free, completely confidential 24-hour public service that makes the use of the telephone possible and a better experience for many thousands of citizens and visitors of the state who are deaf, hard of hearing, deaf-blind or speech-disabled.
+Wisconsin Relay is a free, completely confidential 24-hour public service that makes the use of the telephone possible and a better experience for thousands of citizens and visitors of the state who are deaf, hard of hearing, deaf-blind or speech-disabled.

 How does Wisconsin Relay work?

 The person dials the toll-free Wisconsin Relay number and gives the communications assistant (often abbreviated as the CA) the area code and number of the person receiving the call.
-An example of the Wisconsin Relay service is a highly trained CA who voices the typed comments by the TTY (text telephone) user and types the spoken comments by ht eother person back to the TTY user.
+An example of the Wisconsin Relay service is a highly trained CA who voices the typed comments by the TTY (text telephone) user and types the spoken comments by the other person back to the TTY user.
 Wisconsin Relay provides several options to meet the needs of people who do not use the standard telephone.

 How do I to connect to Wisconsin Relay?